rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 ## Outcomes

-In this lab we established basic "hello world" connectivity from an Amazon FreeRTOS IoT node on the MicroZed platform and from a Linux Greengrass IoT node on the Ultra96 platform.
+In this lab we established basic "hello world" connectivity from an Amazon FreeRTOS IoT node on the MicroZed platform and from AWS Greengrass running on Embedded Linux on the Ultra96 platform.

 [Next Lab](./Lab3.md)